huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    :param number oldTab: the index of the previously selected tab
    :param number newTab: the index of the newly selected tab

+.. js:function:: onBorderVisibilityToggled(visible)

+   Called when the visibility of the border and connecting maps is toggled on or off.

+   :param boolean visible: whether the border is now visible

 Functions
 ~~~~~~~~~